A San Diego dive site for you...

 Video by Sailing Idefix

-On a quiet summer night in 2000, the HMCS Yukon prematurely sunk off San Diego’s coast to later become a major attraction of the famous Wreck Alley.
+On a quiet summer night in 2000, the HMCS Yukon prematurely sunk off the coast to later become a major attraction of the famous San Diego Wreck Alley.

 The 366 ft Canadian destroyer now sits hard on its port side, between 65 ft and 105 ft underwater.
 The massive wreck is blanketed in multi-colored strawberry anemones, schooling reef fish, and surging kelp.